iainm342/milestone-2/README.md

 ### <ins>COLOURS</ins> ###

-A red (#f91919) colour for the Navigation Bar and Footer, all Buttons and the Accordian to maintain a consistent feel throughout.
-The decision to use this simple colour scheme was taken from my feeling that brands such as Virgin Media and Vodafone are easily recognisable due to similar colour choices in their brand identities.
+A red (#fa0606) colour for the Navigation Bar, Footer, all Buttons and the Accordion to maintain a consistent feel throughout.
+An other colours used were picked from the base colour to ensure a flow was visible throughout the site.
+The decision to use this simple colour scheme was taken from my observation that businesses such as Virgin Media and Vodafone are easily recognisable due to similar colour choices in their brand identities.

 ### <ins>WIREFRAMES</ins> ###

-TO BE ADDED
+The full wireframe for the site can be found [here](assets/images/readme/figfull.png).

 ### Landing Page ###

-TO BE ADDED
+(assets/images/readme/figland.png)

 ### Locations Page ###

-TO BE ADDED
+(assets/images/readme/figloc.png)

 ### Town Pages ###

-TO BE ADDED
+(assets/images/readme/figtown.png)

 ### Filter Pages ###

-TO BE ADDED
+(assets/images/readme/figfilter.png)

 ### Register Page ###

+(assets/images/readme/figreg.png)

 [Back to Contents](#contents)